-The portfolio reconciliation, dispute resolution and portfolio compression requirements also apply to the portfolio of outstanding OTC derivative contracts.
-As the relevant technical standards enter into force on 15 September 2013, the requirements apply to the portfolio of outstanding contracts as of such date, irrespective of the date when they were entered into, and to any contract concluded thereafter.
+The portfolio reconciliation, dispute resolution and portfolio compression requirements apply to the portfolio of outstanding OTC derivative contracts.
+Therefore as the relevant technical standards will enter into force on 15 September 2013, the requirements apply to the portfolio of outstanding contracts as of such date.

-- (b) Article 11 of EMIR, which provides the basis of these requirements, applies wherever at least one counterparty is established within the EU.
+(b) Article 11 of EMIR, which provides the basis of these requirements, applies wherever at least one counterparty is established within the EU.
 Therefore, where an EU counterparty is transacting with a third country entity, the EU counterparty would be required to ensure that the requirements for portfolio reconciliation, dispute resolution, timely confirmation and portfolio compression are met for the relevant portfolio and/or transactions even though the third country entity would not itself be subject to EMIR.
-However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act under Article 13 of EMIR, the counterparties could comply with equivalent rules in the third country. - (c) Non-financial counterparties below the clearing threshold are subject to the following risk-mitigation techniques: - Timely confirmation: the confirmation timeframes applicable to NFC- are specified in Article 12(2) of the RTS on OTC derivatives - Portfolio reconciliation: the reconciliation frequency applicable to NFC- is specified in Article 13(3)(b) of the RTS on OTC derivatives - Portfolio compression, under the conditions defined in Article 14 of the RTS on OTC derivatives - Dispute resolution, as further specified in Article 15(1) of the RTS on OTC derivatives
+However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act under Article 13 of EMIR, the counterparties could comply with equivalent rules in the third country.